 The Prince of Wales pays tribute to the Chief Rabbi Jonathan Sacks

 A speech by HRH The Prince of Wales at the tribute dinner in honour of the Chief Rabbi

 Chief Rabbi I must say, I was profoundly touched and flattered that you should have thought of inviting me to join you here this evening to mark your distinguished tenure as Chief Rabbi.
 It is a very sad moment for many of us who have grown to value and admire the truly extraordinary contribution you have made to our national life over the past I can hardly believe it! twenty-two years.
 As we were both born in the year of the State of Israel’s birth, I realize of course that we have both reached the official age of retirement but I hope yours is going to be a bit more realistic than mine!

 1991 seems like only yesterday and yet the world has changed so much.
 It was the year they say the Cold War finally came to an end and when the first Gulf War began, with all the consequences for Britain and the Middle East.
 Throughout that entire time you have kept your community on a steady keel during some of the greatest political and cultural changes of our generation.

 Although, perhaps more important than anything else, 1991 was also the year when Arsenal began their new season as League Champions...
 And then that triumph quickly turned to disaster when they were promptly knocked out of the FA Cup by Fourth Division Wrexham - a very good Welsh club.
 Thank goodness my younger son was too young to be aware of such a disaster!
 But perhaps Wrexham had “God on their side” on that occasion?!

 I must say, in all that time, not only have you been a loyal Arsenal supporter, you have also been a steadfast friend.
-As a valued adviser, your guidance on a ...Read full speech
+As a valued adviser, your guidance on any given i ...Read full speech